conjurer-rich/user-needs-mapping/_pages/free-session-prize-draw.md

 1 x *FREE* copy of my new book: User Needs Mapping: Aligning Teams Around What Matters for 5 other participants.

-I hope you enjoyed the Fast Flow Conference UK 2025, unfortunately, the prize draw is now closed.
+I hope you enjoyed my talk at the Agile Coaching Exchange Nov 2025, you can enter the prize draw below:

-I had a really great time and it was amazing to meet so many awesome people interested in introducing faster flow into their organisations and using User Needs Mapping to help them.
-I'm always looking for stories and case studies about how User Needs Mapping is helping or has helped people in the real world, if you have any stories, let me know.
+<iframe src="https://docs.google.com/forms/d/e/1FAIpQLSdJzY5E5yv1cNkawU71-RasgG_5Gsfn2eKkaHY4G_h5L57n_w/viewform?embedded=true" style="width: 100%; height: 1000vh; border: none; margin: 0; padding: 0;"
+>Loading…</iframe>

 I'd love to connect with you and understand a bit more about how you think User Needs Mapping might be useful for your organisation, let's connect: <i class="fa-brands fa-linkedin" title="LinkedIn"></i>
 [in/richardallen](https://www.linkedin.com/in/richardallen/)